 Some risk factors that increase the chances of SAD include:

 - Environment – People who live further from the equator tend to experience SAD more frequently than those who live closer.
-It’s believed this has to do with the fact that sunlight decreases during the winter months the further away you get from the equator.
+It’s believed this has to do with the decreased sunlight during winter.

-- Family History – If someone else within the family (blood relatives) experiences SAD or another form of depression, a person is more susceptible to symptoms. ⁴
+- Family History – If someone else within the family (blood relatives) experiences SAD or another form of depression, a person is more susceptible. ⁴

-- Struggling with Major Depression or Bipolar Disorder – If you’re already struggling with symptoms of depression from another mental health condition, you may be more vulnerable to symptoms of SAD.
+- Struggling with Major Depression or Bipolar Disorder – If you already struggle with symptoms of depression or bipolar, you may be more vulnerable to symptoms of SAD.

 Complications